Jacket BCD vs Wing BCD: UK Diving Comparison

 Weight integration differs significantly between styles.

 Jacket BCDs: Usually include integrated weight pockets.
-8-12kg capacity typical for UK diving.
+8-12kg capacity typical for cold water diving.
 Quick-release mechanisms essential for ditching.
 Trim pockets often on tank band.

 Wing/Back-inflate: Integrated weights less common.
 Many use backplates with separate weight systems.
 Weight belts still popular with technical divers.
 STA (stainless steel) backplates add weight reducing lead needed.

-For UK recreational diving with no technical aspirations, choose based on surface comfort preference.
-Jacket BCDs suit anxious or new divers.
-Back-inflate suits experienced recreational divers.
+For cold water recreational diving with no tech aspirations, choose based on surface comfort preference.
+Jacket BCDs suit nervous or new divers.
+Back-inflate suits experienced recreational divers who want better trim.

 Take our quiz to match your diving plans with the right BCD style.